NuriEraySahin/django-sql-middleware-package-demo-project/roadmaps/django_roadmap.md

   <li style="margin-top:1%"><i>Customizing default managers:</i></li>
   <div style="margin-left:3%">The Django ORM provides the ability to modify the default managers for your models.
 A manager's primary responsibility is to execute queries and retrieve QuerySet objects that accurately represent the data stored in the database.

-In order to personalize a manager, you have the option to create a new manager class that inherits from the ** models.Manager ** the Manager class in your model definition.</div>
+In order to customize a manager, you have the option to create a new manager class that inherits from the ** models.Manager ** the Manager class in your model definition.</div>

 The Django ORM is a robust technology that enables seamless interaction with relational databases using Python code.
 The QuerySet API offers developers the ability to execute intricate queries on their databases.
 Furthermore, developers have the capability to implement filters, arrange outcomes in a specific sequence, and obtain portions of objects by slicing.
 Developers can utilize Q objects to implement advanced filtering and combine many filters to construct intricate queries.
 Annotations and aggregates are utilized to execute computations and categorize data.
 Subquery expressions allow developers to make subqueries within a bigger query, which enables them to access data based on the results of another query.
 Developers can construct intricate and effective online apps that rely on databases by acquiring expertise in these advanced ideas.